Volume Two

 Frank and Hector nodded at Ilya's question.

-The three of them met to discuss future plans in light of the information from the young human they had caught.
+The three of them had met to discuss future plans in light of the information from the young human they'd captured.

 According to him, the monsters had begun mutating over the course of a week.

-They had figured out from an investigation that reached Lunéville a few days ago that it would be fine as long as they captured the monsters within two weeks, so they decided to re-investigate, taking into account the reason for the discord.
+An investigation that had reached Lunéville a few days ago had concluded it would be fine as long as they captured the monsters within two weeks, so they'd decided to re-investigate, factoring in the cause of the discord.

-Nine times out of ten, this sort of thing would be the work of demons.
+Nine times out of ten, this sort of thing was the work of demons.

 What she didn't understand was: why Lunéville?

-Even though they would be weakened during the daytime when the Light Source was strong, they'd let the monsters go out of control without confirming the result.
-There was no way the scheme wasn't related to the Evil God.
+Demons might be weakened during the daytime when the Light Source was strong, but for them to have stopped controlling the monsters partway without even confirming the outcome made no sense to her — and naturally, there was no way this wasn't tied to the Evil God.

-Ilya tried to think up a way to advise them that fell within the scope of common sense.
+Ilya tried to think up some advice that fell within the scope of common sense.

 "Currently, of all the countries in the world, only the Sacred Reinhardt Empire supports human supremacy."